akeakun/twitter-auth/README.md

 # Twitter Themed Authentication System with Clerk and Next.js

 This web application provides a robust authentication system built using Clerk authentication provider and Next.js for the frontend.
-With seamless integration and a user-friendly interface, users can securely sign up, log in, and manage their accounts effortlessly.
+With seamless integration and a user-friendly interface, users can securely sign up, log in and log out effortlessly.

 ## Features